rwxdash/mici/README.md

 I'd very much appreciate if you open an issue beforehand if you plan to contribute any change.

+## License

+Distributed under the Apache License 2.0.

+See the [LICENSE](LICENSE) file for more information.

 ---

-*mici: Because your filesystem is the best argument parser.*
+*mici: Your filesystem is the best argument parser.*